UNI Viola Festival

 UNI Viola Professor Julia Bullard:

-In demand as a clinician and pedagogue, Dr. Bullard has presented guest performances and master classes at universities across the US, including the University of Iowa, Drake University, State University of New York at Fredonia, Lawrence University in Wisconsin, Ball State University in Indiana, and internationally.
+In demand as a clinician and pedagogue, Dr. Bullard has presented guest performances and master classes at universities across the US, including the University of Illinois, the University of Iowa, Drake University, State University of New York at Fredonia, Lawrence University in Wisconsin, Ball State University in Indiana, and internationally.
 Her students have been accepted to prestigious graduate programs and summer festivals, are successful teachers in the public schools and private studios, and hold positions in symphony orchestras.
 Dr. Bullard was the recipient of the Leopold LaFosse Studio Teacher of the Year award in 2011 from the Iowa String Teachers Association.
 Dr. Bullard is currently also studying to be a certified teacher of the Alexander Technique through the Minnesota Center for the Alexander Technique.